Stephen Luce: Affiliations

 Luce belonged to several military societies.
 In 1894, Luce joined the Aztec Club of 1847, a military society of U.S. Army and Navy officers who had served during the Mexican-American War of 1846-1848, and served as its vice president from 1909 until 1910 and as its president from 1910 to 1911.

 He joined the Pennsylvania Commandery of the Military Order of Foreign Wars (MOFW) in 1896 and became the founding commander of the Rhode Island Commandery of the MOFW in 1900.
-He was also a member of the Military Order of the Loyal Legion of the United States (insignia number 13,113) and the Naval Order of the United States.
+On February 6, 1901 he was elected as a veteran companion for the first class of the New York Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS).
+He was assigned New York MOLLUS companion number 1324 and national MOLLUS insignia number 13113.
+He was also a member of the Naval Order of the United States.

 In 1901, he was elected to the board of directors of the Redwood Library in Newport.

 An active member of the Protestant Episcopal Church, Luce served as a vestryman of two Newport churches: All Saints Memorial Chapel and St. John's Episcopal Church, where he also served as a warden.

 Death and burial

-Luce died on July 28, 1917 and was buried in the churchyard of St. Mary's Episcopal Church in Portsmouth, Rhode Island.
+Luce died on July 28, 1917 and was buried in St. Mary's Episcopal Churchyard in Portsmouth, Rhode Island.